-Coefficient of N_2O emission of nitrification is used in the empirical function of nitrification.
+Coefficient of $N_2O$ emission of nitrification is used in the empirical function of nitrification.
 Its default value is 0.02.
-For details about nitrification see Theoretical basis of Biome-BGCMuSo 6 (in prep.).
+For details about nitrification see Hidy et al. 2021 (in prep.).

 '''

-lines 8-9 (prop.)
-NH4 mobilen proportion (prop.)
-NO3 mobilen proportion
+lines 8 (prop.)
+NH4 mobilen proportion

 '''

-Mobile nitrogen proportions (line 8: regarding to ammonium; line 9: regarding to nitrate) are the proportions of mineralized N that is available for leaching and different biological processes (such as nitrification or denitrification).
-The default values are 0.1 and 1.0, respectively.
+Mobile ammonium proportion is the fraction of mineralized ammonium that is available for leaching and different biological processes (such as nitrification or denitrification).
+The default value is 0.1.
+We assumed that the entire nitrate amount is mobile (no quantification of nitrate mobile proportion is required).